Last chance tickets to 99.5 KISS Presents BUSH plus qualify to win a VIP Experience for 2!

 4/13-4/17

-Listen weekday mornings during the Billy Madison Show, at 10:05 with Brandi and again during the 4:20 Ticket Window with Chris Sifuentes for your chance to win a pair of tickets to 99.5 KISS Presents Bush: The Land of Milk & Honey Tour, April 22nd at the Freeman Coliseum PLUS all winners will instantly qualify to win a VIP Experience for 2!
+Listen weekday mornings during the Billy Madison Show, at 10:05 with Brandi and again during the 4:20 Ticket Window with Chris Sifuentes for your chance to win a pair of tickets to 99.5 KISS Presents Bush: The Land of Milk & Honey Tour, April 22nd at the Boeing Center at Tech Port PLUS all winners will instantly qualify to win a VIP Experience for 2!

 Tickets on sale now at at livenation.com!